 Travelers could spend years exploring all of Europe’s beaches.
-We couldn’t even make the argument that you could lump in all of the coasts of Portugal, Italy, Greece, and Croatia into the list of best beaches.
-There is just so much to cover here, so we’ve selected our ten favorite beaches we have personally visited in Europe.
+We could even argue that you could lump all the coasts of Portugal, Italy, Spain, Greece, and Croatia into the list of best beaches in the world.
+So, where are the best beaches in Europe for your next dream holiday?
+Let’s dig in.

 The Best Beaches in Europe

 Porto Katsiki, Lefkada